Upper East Side: Education

 The Upper East Side generally has a higher rate of college-educated residents than the rest of the city as of 2018.
 A majority of residents age 25 and older (83%) have a college education or higher, while 3% have less than a high school education and 14% are high school graduates or have some college education.
 By contrast, 64% of Manhattan residents and 43% of city residents have a college education or higher.
 The percentage of the Upper East Side students excelling in math rose from 61% in 2000 to 80% in 2011, and reading achievement increased from 66% to 68% during the same time period.

 The Upper East Side's rate of elementary school student absenteeism is lower than the rest of New York City.
-In the Upper East Side, 8% of elementary school students missed twenty or more days per school year, less than the citywide average of 20%.
-Additionally, 91% of high school students in the Upper East Side graduate on time, more than the citywide average of 75%.
+On the Upper East Side, 8% of elementary school students missed twenty or more days per school year, less than the citywide average of 20%.
+Additionally, 91% of high school students on the Upper East Side graduate on time, more than the citywide average of 75%.